apple/swift-protobuf/README.md

 ## Building your project with `swift build`

-After copying the `.pb.swift` files into your project, you will need to add the [SwiftProtobufRuntime library](https://github.com/apple/swift-protobuf-runtime) to your project to support the generated code.
+After copying the `.pb.swift` files into your project, you will need to add the [SwiftProtobuf library](https://github.com/apple/swift-protobuf) to your project to support the generated code.
 If you are using the Swift Package Manager, you should first check what version of `protoc-gen-swift` you are currently using:
 ```
 $ protoc-gen-swift --version
 protoc-gen-swift 0.9.23